-- 4 ounces almonds (toasted or untoasted sliced)
+- 4 ounces sliced almonds ( toasted or untoasted)

-For the sponge cake: Heat oven to 350 degrees.
-Line four (8-inch) round baking pans with parchment circles.
-Alternatively, you can line one (8-inch) round pan with parchment, but you will have to split this cake into four layers.
+Heat oven to 350 F. Line four 8-inch round baking pans with parchment circles.
+Alternatively, you can line one 8-inch round pan with parchment, but you will have to split this cake into four layers.

 Beat egg yolks with sugar until light and lemon colored.
 Sprinkle ground almonds and flour over batter and fold in gently.
 Fold in the egg whites and lemon juice or vanilla carefully so as not to deflate the batter.

 Portion batter evenly into prepared pans.
-For four pans, bake about 10-15 minutes or until cakes pull away from sides of pan and underside is golden brown.
-For one pan, bake 30-40 minutes or until golden on the bottom.
+For four pans, bake about 10 to 15 minutes or until cakes pull away from sides of pan and top is golden brown.
+For one pan, bake 30 to 40 minutes or until golden.
 Cool in the pans.

 Place egg whites and sugar in the top of a double boiler over medium heat.
-Whisk gently to 120 degrees on a candy thermometer.
-Transfer to a clean and dry mixer bowl and beat with the balloon whisk on high until stiff peaks form, about 5 minutes.
+Whisk gently to 120 F on a candy thermometer.
+Transfer to a clean and dry mixer bowl and beat with the balloon whisk on high until stiff peaks form; about 5 minutes.
 Fold melted chocolate into butter, then fold in egg whites.

-Meanwhile, make the Fondant Icing: Place all fondant ingredients in a small saucepan and stir until well mixed.
+Place all fondant ingredients in a small saucepan and stir until well mixed.
 Set over low heat and stir until dissolved.
-Don't let the temperature exceed 100 degrees on a candy thermometer.
-If glaze doesn't look opaque enough, add more confectioners' sugar.
+Don't let the temperature exceed 100 F on a candy thermometer.
+If glaze doesn't look opaque enough, add more powdered sugar.

 If the fondant is the way you like it, before it dries, take the squeeze bottle and draw 4 or 5 concentric circles on the top of the torte.
 Using a skewer or the tip of a knife, drag it lightly through the lines from the center of the torte to the edge 8 times to make a chevron pattern.